-Charlie Elphicke is the Member of Parliament for Dover and Deal.
-He has a strong record of working hard so that our corner of Kent gets its fair share of funding from Westminster.
+Charlie Elphicke has a strong record of working hard so that our corner of Kent gets its fair share of funding from Westminster.
 His top priority is for the people of Dover and Deal to be better off and to get more jobs and money in our area.

 Charlie lives at the heart of the constituency on the seafront.
 Charlie enjoys nothing better than meeting people in the constituency at community days and public meetings.
 Charlie fights hard for Dover and Deal up in Parliament.

-Stopping the port sell-off is one of Charlie's proudest achievements as our MP.
+Stopping the port sell-off is one of Charlie's proudest achievements.
 He's been fighting on a range of fronts for Dover and Deal...

 A fairer share of healthcare

 Charlie has been battling to deliver a fairer share of healthcare for Dover and Deal.
 Since 2010, the new £24 million Buckland Hospital has been built in Dover.
 Meanwhile, Deal Hospital has been saved from the brink and its future safeguarded.
 We have also claimed victory in our campaign for a £30 million medical school for East Kent, so more GPs and nurses will be trained locally.
 A UK-first "dementia village" is being built next door to Buckland.
 Charlie is now fighting to bring more services to our hospitals.

 Delivering more jobs and money to our area has been a top priority for Charlie.
 When Labour were last in power – unemployment locally was at a record high.
 But since then joblessness has near halved.
 What's more, some £500 million has been invested in Dover and Deal, with the new St James cinema and shops opening in 2018.
 Meanwhile, the £200 million Western Docks Revival and new marina curve are well underway.

 Rail and road investment